pointw-dev/hypermea/src/hypermea/tool/skel/doc/README.md

 * There are two types of where values
   * Python: create a conditional expression (e.g. `field==value`, `field!=value`, `field==value1 or field==value2`)
   * Mongo: use the mongo query definition language (e.g. `{ "_updated": {"$gte": "2021-10-01"}}` )
-    * Note:  When the API is behind an AWS API Gateway (as it currently is when running "serverless"), the **curly brackets must be urlencoded**.
+    * Note:  When the service is behind an AWS API Gateway (as it currently is when running "serverless"), the **curly brackets must be urlencoded**.
 * https://docs.python-eve.org/en/stable/features.html#filtering

 ### Sorting